sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 > If we think that children’s inputs are taken from the target forms, heard as adult outputs, this puts them in sharp contrast with the usual notion of underlying representations attributed in a phonology textbook to an adult native speaker – in the latter case, we usually posit the input as some abstract mental representation, not a fully-formed output.

+Optimality Theory has some problems; for one, between-child variability demonstrates that phonological production and phonological learning are not always in the same order.
+There is also an assumption about UR vs SR, since adult inputs are “abstract mental representations” whereas childrens’ inputs are taken directly from adult outputs.
+There are also a variety of points about input syllable structure/lack thereof which are not explored in depth.

+More on constraints: constraint structure/boundaries?
+Source of constraints?
+TB doesn’t deal w/ source of structural constraints

+*3.5.3 Comparing Frameworks: Constraints vs. Rules Part 1*